hddevteam/speechify/README.md

 ## Extension Settings

-This extension contributes the following settings:

-* `speechify.azureSpeechServicesKey`: Your Azure Text to Speech service key.
-* `speechify.speechServicesRegion`: The region of your Azure Text to Speech service.

-Voice settings:

-* `speechify.voiceName`: The name of the voice to use for the Azure Text to Speech service.
-Default value is "zh-CN-YunyangNeural".
-* `speechify.voiceGender`: The gender of the voice to use for the Azure Text to Speech service.
-Default value is "Male".
-* `speechify.voiceStyle`: The style of the voice to use for the Azure Text to Speech service.
-Default value is "friendly".
+1. Configure the Azure Text to Speech service settings by selecting "Configure Speechify Azure Settings" from the command palette.
+You will need to enter your Azure subscription key and region.

-You can also configure the voice settings by selecting "Configure Speechify Voice Settings" from the command palette.
+2. Configure the voice settings by selecting "Configure Speechify Voice Settings" from the command palette.
+You can choose the locale, gender, voice name, and style for the speech conversion.

-Please refer to the [official Azure documentation](https://docs.microsoft.com/azure/cognitive-services/speech-service/language-support#text-to-speech) for a full list of supported voices.
-The voice name should be in the format of "[language]-[region]-[name][Neural]".
-The gender should be either "Male" or "Female".
-The style should be one of the styles supported by the chosen voice.

 ## Known Issues